I'm a freelance copywriter and editor based in the North West.

 Although the corporate world was a lot of fun, no writer wants to spend her days managing other writers.
 I wanted to get back in the trenches.

 And I must admit, being freelance is pretty great.
-I get to write a technical manual one day and some web copy the next.
+I get to write the copy for a website one day and a technical manual the next.
 Wednesday might see me working on someone's resume, but by Friday I'll be copy-editing a book.